x157/x157.github.io/UE5/Dev/IDE.md

 VS really needs paid plugins to be a competitive IDE, which makes it priced similarly to Rider for professional users.

+If you're developing on a Mac, [Rider](#Rider) is really your only option.
+Xcode is just plain bad for UE coding.

 <a id='VS'></a>
 ## Option 1.
 Visual Studio